hapostgres/pg_auto_failover/docs/ref/pg_autoctl_watch.rst

 	the Postgres node might have not retrieved the assigned state yet, or might still be implementing the FSM transition from the current state to the assigned state.

+The third and last section lists the most recent events that the monitor has registered, the more recent event is found at the bottom of the screen.

+To quit the command hit either the ``F1`` key or the ``q`` key.